k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \-  C: A data mapping tool that extracts information from any type of database.

-\-  D: Web-Services enabling external systems to access Fabric data.
+\-  D: Web Services that enable external systems to access Fabric data.

 \-  E: All the above.

-(***Solution 2: A ; note if you answered E, you probably had Fabric in mind, but this particular question was about Logical Units***)
+(***Solution 2: A; Note that if you answered E, you probably had Fabric in mind, but this particular question is about Logical Units***)

-#### Question 3: Fabric usage
+#### Question 3: Fabric Usage

 You use Fabric when you need to:

-\- A: Ask any question about a digital entity (like a customer), even if where their data resides on tens or hundreds of applications.
+\- A: Ask questions about a Digital Entity (like a customer), even if their data resides on tens or hundreds of applications.

 \- B: Get up-to-date data.